LionyxML/magit-stats/README.md

 -   [ ] Add series chart to HTML

--   [ ] Work on UI/UX on HTML
+-   [X] Work on UI/UX on HTML

 -   [ ] Create exporter to org file

 -   [ ] Create exporter to md file

--   [ ] Make elisp package that calls the node function passing the project folder as argument
+-   [X] Make elisp package that calls the node function